Grislow/KnowledgeBase/resources/glossary.md

 ## Software Architecture
 Defining software components and how they interact in order to meet specific business needs.
 It can be seen as a __blueprint__ for a system.

+## Software Configuration Management(SCM)
+Tracking and controlling changes in software.
+Consists of:
+* __Configuration identification__ - determining the current state of the software(atributes, documents, plans)
+* __Configuration control__ - a change process that tracks, approves or rejects each change
+* __Configuration status accounting__ - recording and reporting on the status of a change
+* __Configuration auditing__ - ensuring configurations adhere to their specifying documents(requirements, architecture, user manuals)
+* __Build management__ - manageing any processes and tools used to build the application
+* __Process management__ - make sure changes adhere to the organizations development processes
+* __Environment management__ - manageing software and hardware that host the system
+* __Teamwork__ - facilitate team interactions relating to the process
+* __Defect Tracking__ - ensuring defect can be traced to their source

 ## Software Development Methodologies
 How an IT project is strucutered, planned and controlled during its lifecycle.